 Note

-When this feature is enabled and a user does not match any of the profile mappings or no profile mappings are set up, then the user will be assigned the default permission profile.
+Do not enable Update users upon login when you do not have relevant mappings in your Identity provider.
+When this feature is enabled, and if a user does not match any of the Permission Profiles set or no profile mappings are set up, the user will be assigned the default permission profile.

 -